saf-dmitry/taskpaper-mode/README.md

  - `RET`: Go to the original location of the item and delete other windows (`taskpaper-agenda-switch-to`).

  - `F`: Toggle Follow mode (`taskpaper-agenda-follow-mode`).
 In Follow mode, as you move the cursor through the agenda buffer, the other window always shows the corresponding location in the original TaskPaper file.
-The initial setting for this mode in new agenda buffers can be set with the variable `taskpaper-agenda-start-with-follow-mode`.
+The initial setting for this mode in new agenda buffers can be set with the custom variable `taskpaper-agenda-start-with-follow-mode`.

  - `c`: Display date under cursor in calendar (`taskpaper-show-in-calendar`).